GESS IIIb: Introduction to Grid Integration of Variable Renewable Energy

 - Reliable capacity of PV and wind power

-- Balancing power capacity for system operation
+- Balancing power capacity for system operation and planning

 - Grid and system integration studies